bennylope/django-organizations/README.rst

 * Consistent use of either "account_user" or "accountuser"
 * Redirect profile view to self (unless referrer)
 * Apply login_required decorator to 'final' view dispatch methods
+* Add signals for registering users with new accounts

 * add search fields to admin